 4. Allocation of Purchase Price.
 The Purchase Price shall be allocated in accordance with Schedule 4.1 attached hereto.
-The Parties shall prepare for filing all returns, declarations, reports, estimates, information returns and statements required to be filed or sent by such Party to any applicable taxing authority with respect to the other Party, for the purpose of preparing such returns, with such information and other documents filed by such other Party as each may reasonably require within 60 days of the Allocation Date.
+The Parties shall prepare for filing all returns, declarations, reports, estimates, information returns and statements required to be filed or sent by such Party to any applicable taxing authority with respect to the transactions contemplated by this Agreement in a manner consistent with such allocation.
+The Parties agree to provide the other Party, for the purpose of preparing such returns, with such information and other documents filed by such other Party as each may reasonably require within 60 days of the Allocation Date.